 We can assist you with a variety of product liability lawsuits, including, but not limited to:

-- Volkswagen Emissions Scandal: Claims stemming from the VW emissions scandal may be eligible for a class action lawsuit against the manufacturer.
+Claims stemming from the VW emissions scandal may be eligible for a class-action lawsuit against the manufacturer.
 Allegations in lawsuits against VW claim that the company intentionally misled the public when it installed a cheat device designed to turn on during emissions tests.

-- Roundup & Cancer: Studies have linked the main ingredient in Roundup to an increased risk of developing non-Hodgkin’s Lymphoma and other cancers.
-Roundup’s maker, Monsanto, has been hit with several lawsuits filed by those who worked with Roundup, including farm workers and home gardeners, alleging that Roundup caused their cancer diagnosis.
+Studies have linked the main ingredient in Roundup to an increased risk of developing non-Hodgkin’s Lymphoma and other cancers.
+Roundup’s maker, Monsanto, has been hit with several lawsuits filed by those who worked with Roundup, including farmworkers and home gardeners, alleging that Roundup caused their cancer diagnosis.

-If you believe you may have a potential claim for a product liability lawsuit, our law firm can arrange to review your case in a no-cost, no-obligation consultation to discuss the issues surrounding your situation and to explain your legal rights and options to you.
+If you believe you may have a potential claim for a product liability lawsuit contact our law firm.
+We can arrange to review your case in a no-cost, no-obligation consultation, discuss the issues surrounding your situation, and explain your legal rights and options to you.